Complete list of Panda updates and other notable changes to Google's search result algorithms for 2011.

 Originally thought to be a major update, Panda's third incarnation turned out to be nothing more than small tweaks to the algorithm, and was dubbed 2.1 by the search industry, instead of Panda 3.

-Google made no announcement of Panda 2.1, but confirmed the minor changes on May 3, 2011, stating that it impacted far fewer rankings than the first two Panda updates.
+Google made no announcement of Panda 2.1, but confirmed the minor changes, stating that it impacted far fewer rankings than the first two Panda updates.

 Less than 2 months after Panda's first release, this new update to the Panda filter expanded its effects beyond the original U.S. search results to include all worldwide English search results.